patosai/patosai.github.io/projects/_posts/2018-09-10-making-a-mechanical-keyboard.markdown

 ![ghosting issue fix](/assets/projects/ex2keyboard/exp-ghosting-fix.png)

 And now things are working as intended.
 With this in mind, I set on designing my own keyboard.

-What I wanted to build
----
-A sub-$300 split keyboard with Cherry mechanical switches.
-Would be ergonomic for my hands, with a USB hub to connect peripherals.

 Designing the board
 ---